HR outsourcing costs

 |Outsourced HR||Places all your HR management with a skilled provider||£100-£300+ /month|

 Take a look at the sections below to find out more about what is included in the various functions, and how much your small business could expect to pay.

 HR audit costs

 HR audits look at your current HR activities, including terms of policy, documents, procedures and systems, in order to see what needs to be done to get your business operating legally and efficiently.

 An HR audit is usually extremely comprehensive and takes a ‘fine tooth comb’ approach to assess all of the different HR practices in your business.

 Generally speaking, a full audit will look at a range of features, including:

 - Health and safety

 Though these features may be included, some businesses may prefer to specify which functions they want audited – this will especially be the case where smaller businesses have established HR concerns.

-In many ways, an HR audit is the first step in answering ‘what do HR consultants do?’
-It is imperative for understanding what you need from outsourcing HR, and being able to make sense of human resources costs.
+In many ways, an HR audit is the simple answer to the question: ‘what do HR consultants do?’
+It's therefore your first step in understanding what you need from outsourcing HR, and being able to make sense of human resources costs.